Why go to Acre?

 Tips for travellers

+Acre is a great addition to your Telaviv itinerary.
 Be warned that getting around Acre is complicated because signs are not very helpful for orientation.
 On the other hand, Old Acre is small and everything is in a walking distance.
 If you want to find everything easily, come prepared: with your own map with main attractions noted.
 Bring at least half a litre of water to drink.
 Put a couple of small snacks in your backpack.
 Food is also available in the town.
 The Old City locals are used to tourists, but they’re conservative people, mostly Muslim.
 Respect their space and wear modest clothing.
 Don’t snap your camera in people’s faces and keep reasonably quiet as you walk in their neighbourhood.
 Read more in my general Israel visiting tips – also applicable for Acre - clicking this link.

 Getting to Acre

 Acre is fairly easy to get to as it lies just to the north of Haifa and is on the main rail route from Tel Aviv, which I recommend.
 Trains run every 20 minutes at peak hours.
 Buses are just as frequent, though you may need to change at Carmel or Haifa, depending on where you are coming from.
 There are also service taxis from Haifa that are just as cheap as the bus, running from the Hadar neighbourhood or Herzl Street.
-A walk from the train station to the Old Acre is about half an hour by foot.
+A walk from the train station to the Old Acre is about half an hour on foot.

 What are your favourite UNESCO heritage sites?
 Share in the comments section!
+Like it?
+Pin it!

 - Published by Anita on June 03, 2017